pkp/pkp-docs/contributing/en/create-and-edit.md

 # Create and Edit Documentation

 Most of PKP's documentation is hosted and managed in a GitHub repository called the PKP Documentation Hub and is displayed as a website using an open source tool called [Jekyll](https://jekyllrb.com).
-The content files that make up PKP's documentation are stored in the [Documentation Hub repository](https://github.com/pkp/pkp-docs) and you can edit documents and add new documents to the repository with a Github account.
+The content files that make up PKP's documentation are stored in the [Documentation Hub repository](https://github.com/pkp/pkp-docs) and you can edit and add documents to the repository with a GitHub account.
 This chapter explains how to add new documents and edit documents in the repository.

 ## Markdown